Leicester railway station: Station amenities

 The main entrance to the station is on London Road.
 The ticket office and travel centre are located in the concourse; the lost property office and lockers were formerly located here also although East Midlands Trains took these facilities away in 2009 citing cost and the recession.
 This concourse gives access to the main station overbridge to all platforms, and via a corridor to the lifts.
 There is a footbridge at the northern end of the station giving access to the long-stay car park and Campbell Street.

 The station is based on two island platforms which are wide with a long series of buildings.
-There is a newsagent and several food outlets including a licensed restaurant.
+There is a newsagent and several food outlets including a café and licensed bar.
 There are also toilets and a large waiting room.

 Midland Mainline erected a first class lounge at the southern end of the up island platforms during 2000.
 Passenger information systems were updated at the same time and now use dot matrix display screens.
 Leicester has automated announcements, which replaced the previous manual public address system in September 2011.
 In 2006, automatic ticket barriers were installed on all approaches to the station.

 The station has an office for the British Transport Police and Cash point in the porte-cochere as well as a taxi rank and short-stay drop-off and pick-up area.

 Services

-Routes run north–south through Leicester on the Midland Main Line, south to Kettering, Bedford, Luton and London; and north to Derby, Nottingham, Lincoln, Sheffield and Leeds.
+Routes run north–south through Leicester on the Midland Main Line, south to Kettering, Bedford, Luton and London; and north to Derby, Nottingham, Lincoln and Sheffield.
 Junctions north and south of the station serve the east-west cross country route, going east to Peterborough, Cambridge and Stansted Airport; and west to Nuneaton and Birmingham New Street.

 Leicester station is owned by Network Rail and operated under a franchise by East Midlands Railway.
 Most services are provided by East Midlands Railway, with CrossCountry operating on the Birmingham to Stansted Airport corridor.
 Due to a 15 mph maximum speed to the south of the station, as well as the size and importance of the city, all passenger trains stop at the station.
-Up until the winter 2008 timetable, the morning southbound The Master Cutler express from Leeds to London St Pancras was an exception although this now also calls.
+Up until the winter 2008 timetable, the morning southbound The Master Cutler express from Leeds to London St Pancras was an exception although it eventually called here prior to the service ending.

 Leicester is a bottleneck station as it has only four platforms.
 All platforms are well utilised, especially platforms two and three which receive freight as well as passenger trains.
 A freight loop goes to the east of the station alongside the carriage sidings which run adjacent to platform four.

 Leicester is a penalty fare station, a valid ticket or permit to travel must be shown when requested.
 The station offers the Plusbus scheme which allows bus and train tickets to be bought together at a saving.